VAMOS A CHILE, AMIGOS !

 Thurs, Fri, Sat - Ski/ride Portillo and Valle Arpa Cat Skiing.
 Transfer to hotel in Santiago Sat after skiing

-Sun, Mon, Tues - ski/ride Tres Valles resorts of El Colorado, La Parva, and Valle Nevado
+Sun, Mon, Tues - ski/ride Tres Valles resorts of El Colorado, La Parva, and Valle Nevado.
+Transfer to hotel in Santiago Tues after skiing

-Tues, Aug 23 - after skiing transfer to Santiago airport for an evening departure
+Wed, Aug 22 - after sight seeing, transfer to Santiago airport for an evening departure

 - All accommodation